oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/api-authorization.md

 _Examples: Instead do this:_
 * _role: "hr_secretary", applications may decide what authorization applies for users in such a role._

-### PII
+### Streamline Identity Exchange and Ensure GDPR Compliance with OIDC

-An OIDC server exchanges identity information with an application through access- and id-tokens.
-These tokens contain Personal Identifyable Information.
-When the front-end uses the id_token to display a user's name, for example, and when the back-end uses nothing but roles, user-ids, and scopes, then there is no need for an API to store Personal Identifiable Information.
+In an OIDC server, the exchange of identity information between applications occurs seamlessly through `id_tokens`.
+These tokens encompass Personal Identifiable Information (PII).
+By leveraging these tokens appropriately, you can optimize data handling while maintaining GDPR compliance.

-As a result, Personal Identifiable Information is always in one place: The OIDC Server.
-This is very convenient when you want to be GDPR-compliant.
+When the front-end utilizes the `id_token` solely for displaying user names and the back-end exclusively relies on roles, user IDs, and scopes, there is no necessity for the API to store any Personal Identifiable Information.
+Consequently, all PII remains centralized within the OIDC server.
+This centralized approach simplifies GDPR compliance efforts and ensures the convenience of managing sensitive data in one secure location.

 ## How to implement authorization in your API
 So, to implement authorization in a scalable, safe way, make sure to do the following: